 Another aspect with this publication is that the titel suggests that it involves liquids in general, while later on it appears that just three aroma’s are involved, Vanilla, Cinnamon and red fruit (mixed with PG and VG).
 If it has been so specific one can’t generalize this in the title.

-There are several flaws to be find in this scientific paper and the significance is doubful because of the lack of comparison with tobacco cigarettes.
+There are several flaws to be found in this scientific paper and the significance is doubful because of the lack of comparison with tobacco cigarettes.
 It’s obvious that ERS this is using as another tool to try to demonise the e-cigarette.
 But, saying that, it’s of no value.
 Should we be alarmed?
 No….

 Please read also the press release from italian association of e-cig consumers that call for the withdrawal of the research of Duke medical center.
 Learn more….